TNO/knowledge-engine/docs/01_concept.md

 The main advantages of using smart connectors are:

 - Knowledge orchestration removes the need to implement compatibility to between all pairs of knowledge bases in the network by hand.
-- Changes in the knowledge network are handled seamlessly by synchronizing information about knowledge IOs.
+- Changes in the knowledge network are handled seamlessly by synchronizing information about knowledge interactions.
 - Established open-source Semantic Web technologies are leveraged to provide knowledge models and reasoning capabilities.

 ## Dynamic knowledge network